 NOTE 2: The broadcast indicator for eCall Over IMS does not indicate whether UEs in limited service state are supported.
 So, the broadcast indicator for support of Emergency Services over NG-RAN that indicates limited service state support needs to be applied in addition.

+A UE in limited service state determines that the SNPN support eCall over IMS from broadcast indication per SNPN defined in TS 38.300 [27].

 For a UE that is Emergency Registered, if it is unauthenticated the security context is not set up on UE.

 In order to receive Emergency Services, UEs that camp on a suitable cell in RM-DEREGISTERED state (i.e. without any conditions that result in limited service state), or that decide to access 5GC via untrusted non-3GPP access (and not in limited service state over untrusted non-3GPP access), initiate the Initial Registration procedure for normal service instead of Emergency Registration.
 Upon successful registration, such UEs shall initiate the UE Requested PDU Session Establishment procedure with a Request Type indicating "Emergency Request" to receive Emergency Services if the AMF indicated support for Emergency Services in 5GC (for the RAT the UE is currently camped on when UE is camping on 3GPP access).
-The UEs that camp normally on a cell or that are connected via untrusted Non-3GPP access are informed that the PLMN supports Emergency Services over 5G-AN from the Emergency Services Support indicator in the Registration procedure.
+The UEs that camp normally on a cell or that are connected via untrusted Non-3GPP access or to SNPN accessed via NWu over a PLMN, are informed that the PLMN or SNPN supports Emergency Services over 5G-AN from the Emergency Services Support indicator in the Registration procedure.
 This applies to both 3GPP and non-3GPP Access Types.

 NOTE 3: The Emergency Services Support indicator in the Registration procedures does not indicate support for eCall Over IMS.

-For a UE that is Emergency Registered, normal PLMN selection principles apply after the end of the IMS emergency session.
+For a UE that is Emergency Registered, normal PLMN and SNPN selection principles apply after the end of the IMS emergency session.

 NOTE 4: For Emergency Services, there is no support for inter PLMN mobility thus there is a risk of service disruption due to failed inter PLMN mobility attempts.